(Former name: International Music Family Camp in Finland)

 During the camp, individual recorder (block-flute) classes are provided, the cost of which is included in the price of the camp.
 Since recorders may be of various quality, we recommend that you order a recorder separately (25 euro per piece).
 Please do it before the camp begins!

-Welcome to the International Music Camp for Children and Their Parents in Finland!
+Welcome to the International Music Summer School in Finland!

 Organizer in Finland: